-1. Accounts Billed in Advance:

-- In the event of a termination, you generally will receive a pro rata refund of any pre-paid quarterly fee based on the number of days remaining in the quarter of termination.
+- 1. Accounts Billed in Advance: - In the event of a termination, you generally will receive a pro rata refund of any pre-paid quarterly fee based on the number of days remaining in the quarter of termination.
 However, we reserve the right to retain pre-paid quarterly fees if you terminate the Advisory Agreement at any time within the first quarter of the first year of service.
-This is intended to discourage Clients from opening an Advisory account, executing multiple trades at no transaction costs, then seeking to close the Advisory account before the end of the calendar quarter. - If you provide liquidation instructions with your termination request (including where your request for a significant or complete liquidation of a discretionary account results in termination), we (or Stifel) will liquidate those positions at no additional cost to you as part of terminating your account from the Advisory relationship.
-However, any liquidations processed after your account has been fully terminated from an Advisory Program and converted into a regular brokerage arrangement will be subject to customary transaction fees. - In connection with account transfer instructions, if Stifel as custodian is unable to transfer any of the securities in your account to the new custodian, Stifel will typically liquidate those securities in order to facilitate the transfer of your account.
-Any liquidations to facilitate the transfer of your account to another institution will be undertaken in Stifel's capacity as a registered broker-dealer.
-In that capacity, Stifel may liquidate the securities that cannot transfer by purchasing those securities for its own account (that is, through a principal transaction).
+This is intended to discourage clients from opening an Advisory account, executing multiple trades at no transaction costs, then seeking to close the Advisory account before the end of the calendar quarter. - If you provide liquidation instructions with your termination request (including where your request for a significant or complete liquidation of a discretionary account results in termination), we will liquidate those positions at no additional cost to you as part of terminating any fee-based account from the Advisory relationship.
+However, any liquidations processed after your account has been fully terminated from an Advisory Program and converted into a regular brokerage arrangement will be subject to customary transaction fees. - In connection with account transfer instruction, if we are unable to transfer any of the securities in your account to the new custodian, we typically will liquidate those securities in order to facilitate the transfer of your account.
+Any liquidations to facilitate the transfer of your account to another institution will be undertaken in our capacity as a registered broker-dealer.
+In our capacity as a broker-dealer, we may liquidate the securities that cannot transfer by purchasing them for our own account (that is, through a principal transaction).